by Gabbi Rose (guest author) on 10 November, 2011

 by Christine Harms (guest author) on 3 November, 2011

-Christine Harms is performing at the National Museum of Australia as part of "Music to Remember", on 16 November, 2011.
-This concert has been scheduled to acknowledge the second anniversary of the National Apology to Forgotten Australians and Former Child Migrants.
-Hear her latest recording of her original song "Give it Up", dedicated to Al 'Crow' Fletcher, the author of "Brutal: Surviving Westbrook Boys Home".
+Christine Harms is performing at the National Museum of Australia as part of Music to Remember, 16 November, 2011.
+This concert starts at 11am and has been scheduled to acknowledge the second anniversary of the National Apology to Forgotten Australians and Former Child Migrants.

 View the latest film by Rachael Romero depicting, through drawings and poetry, her experiences at The Pines in South Australia.

 You can view more of Romero’s art work on her website.

 by Wilma Robb (guest author) on 2 November, 2011